About the H. Andrea Neves and Barton Evans Lecture Series

 Distinguished Guest Speakers

-in the Ballroom of the Student Center, Sonoma State University
+in the Weill Hall at the Green Music Center, Sonoma State University

 Watch the lecture video from our previous years' speakers:

 March 2014: Dolores Huerta: "An Evening with Dolores Huerta"